-Several possible ways of extracting a top signal from the W+ jets background using kinematic signatures have been suggested in the literature (Agrawal and Ellis, 1989; Baer, Barger, and Phillips, 1989; Berends et al., 1989; Giele and Stirling, 1990; Barger, Ohnemus, and Phillips, 1993; Berends, Tausk, and Giele, 1993; Benlloch, Sumorok, and Giele, 1994; Cobal, Grassmann, and Leone, 1994; Barger et al., 1995).
+Several possible ways of extracting a top signal from the W+ jets background using kinematic signatures have been suggested in the literature (Berends $et\ al.$ , 1989; Baer, Barger and Phillips, 1989; Agrawal and Ellis, 1989; Giele and Stirling, 1990; Berends, Tausk, and Giele, 1993; Barger, Ohnemus, and Phillips, 1993; Benlloch, Sumorok, and Giele, 1994; Cobal, Grassmann, and Leone, 1994; Barger $et\ al.$ , 1995).
 Briefly, the differences between the two processes are the following:

-(i) In $t\bar{t}$ events, the invariant mass of three of the jets should reconstruct to the top mass, and two out of these three jets should have invariant mass equal to the W mass.
-This is the consequence of the decay chain $t \rightarrow Wb$ followed by $W \rightarrow q\bar{q}$ .
-Of course no such invariant-mass enhancements occur for the W+ jets background.

-(ii) Jets in $W^+$ jets events tend to have lower transverse momentum than jets in $t\bar{t}$ events.
-This is due to the fact that jets in W events arise from a brehmsstrahlung-like process.
+- In $t\bar{t}$ events, the invariant mass of three of the jets should reconstruct to the top mass, and two out of these three jets should have invariant mass equal to the W mass.
+This is the consequence of the decay chain $t \to Wb$ followed by $W \to q\bar{q}$ .
+Of course no such invariant mass enhancements occurs for the W+ jets background. - Jets in W+ jets events tend to have lower transverse momentum than jets in $t\bar{t}$ events.
+This is due to the fact that jets in W events arise from a brehmstrahlung-like process.
 For the same reason, these jets also tend to be emitted more in the forward direction than jets from the decay of centrally produced top quarks.

-(iii) Top events tend to be more spherical and aplanar than W+ jets events.
-The reason for this is that the QCD W+ jets matrix element introduces significant spatial correlations between the jets.
-For example, gluon brehmsstrahlung $(q \rightarrow qg)$ and gluon splitting $(g \rightarrow q\bar{q})$ favor small opening angles between partons in the final state.
+• Top events tend to be more spherical and aplanar than W+ jets events.
+The reason for this is that the QCD W+ jets matrix element introduces significant spatial correlations between the jets, e.g. gluon brehmstrahlung $(q \to qg)$ and gluon splitting $(g \to q\bar{q})$ favor small opening angles between partons in the final state.

 At first glance two-jet and three-jet invariant masses appear to be the most attractive discriminators.
-Unfortunately, because of the poor jet-energy resolution and the number of possible jet combinations that may be present in a given event, this method turns out to be useful only if very-large-statistics data sets are available.
-We shall not further discuss jet invariant masses in this section.
-We will, however, revisit the issue in Sec.
-IX, where the measurements of the top mass will be reviewed.
+Unfortunately, because of the poor jet energy resolution and the number of possible jet combinations that may be present in a given event, this method turns out to be useful only if very large statistics data sets are available.
+We will not further discuss jet invariant masses in this Section.
+We will however revisit the issue in Section IX, where the measurements of the top mass will be reviewed.

-As an illustration of the kinematic differences between W and top events at the Tevatron, we show the Monte Carlo transverse-momentum and pseudorapidity distributions of jets in lepton + 4 jets events for W+ 4jets and $t\bar{t}$ (see Figs. 45, 46, and 47).
+As an illustration of the kinematic differences between W and top events at the Tevatron, we show the Monte Carlo transverse momentum and pseudorapidity distributions of jets in lepton + 4 jets events for W+ 4 jets and $t\bar{t}$ (see Figs. 45, 46, and 47).
 As anticipated, jets in top events tend to be more central and to have higher transverse momenta.
-The scalar sum of the transverse momenta of all of the jets in the event is a simple global variable that is expected to provide good discrimination between signal and background (see Fig. 46).
+The scalar sum of the transverse momenta of all of the jets in the event is a simple global variable that is expected to provide good discrimination between signal and background, (see Fig. 46).